haka-security/haka/doc/developer/build.rst

     $ git clone git@github.com:haka-security/haka.git

-Our development uses the branching model Git flow which describe how to use and name Git branches.
+Our development uses the branching model Git flow which describes how to use and name Git branches.
 For instance, you will find the following branches:

 * ``master`` branch contains the last release of Haka.
 This branch might be empty